-The Human Rights Summer School will be held virtually in 2022.
-We will be delivering our course in an online live, interactive format, split over two weeks.
+The Human Rights Summer School will be held virtually in 2023 and will be delivered in an online live, interactive format, split over two weeks.

 The teaching programme covers a range of research methods and skills necessary for successful human rights practice and professional development.
 In addition to modules covering various research methods, the curriculum includes sessions on advocacy, organisational management, coping strategies and practitioner case studies.

 - Acquire a strong understanding of the several methods used in human rights research covering qualitative and quantitative methods as well as emerging methods such as the use of experiments in the social sciences

 - Understand how to do research in different country contexts, including in closed and challenging societies